-Specific processes are used in most multisite trials to deal with these challenges - they include start-up meetings for each trial site, where the protocol and all the associated processes are gone through, trials management committees involving research staff from all sites at which issues are identified and dealt with, a range of regular review processes for each site, and use of shared Standard Operating Procedures (SOPs) which provide a detailed manual for how research is done.
+Specific processes are used in most multisite research studies to deal with these challenges - they include start-up meetings for each research site, where the protocol and all the associated processes are gone through, research management committees involving research staff from all sites at which issues are identified and dealt with, a range of regular review processes for each site, and use of shared Standard Operating Procedures (SOPs) which provide a detailed manual for how research is done.

 Within a research collaborative where sites are used to working with each other, the processes become easier over time.
 However for any new collaboration, researchers need to be aware that there is a significant amount of set-up work involved in dealing with these issues.